pingidentity-developers-experience/ping-integration-example-packages/davinci_widget-reg-authn-pkg/README.md

 If you'd like to skip the Terraform portion of this package and use an existing PingOne environment, ensure the environment has the DaVinci service enabled and follow the steps below:

-Create a `global.js` file in the `davinci-registration-sample-app` directory with the following:
+Create a `global.js` file in the `sample-app` directory with the following:

 ```
 window._env_ = {